MikeS-MS/MikesTweaks/README.md

   - Stamina Recharge Weight while standing still: 4 (was 4)
 ## 5. World Settings (Synced)
   - Time Speed: 0.5 (was 1)
-## 6. Game Rules (Synced)
+## 6. Game Rules (Partial)
-  - Allow Flashlight Keybind (allows/disallows using the quick-use Flashlight keybind for everyone): true (vanilla: false)
+  - Allow Flashlight Keybind (allows/disallows using the quick-use Flashlight keybind for everyone): true (vanilla: false) (Synced)
+  - Allow Hotbar Slot Keybinds (allows/disallows using the quick-use hotbar keybinds for everyone): true (vanilla: false) (Synced)
+  - Allow Terminal Use by Clients (allows/disallows using the terminal as a client): true (vanilla: false) (Networked)

+  - Use Vanilla Defaults for Sprinting (allows you to use the vanilla settings for sprinting without changing all the individual values tied to sprinting, does not overwrite your values, only ingame values): false (vanilla: true) (Individual)

+  - Use Vanilla Defaults for Stamina (allows you to use the vanilla settings for stamina without changing all the individual values tied to stamina, does not overwrite your values, only ingame values): false (vanilla: true) (Individual)

+  - Use Vanilla Defaults for Terminal Item Weights (allows you to use the vanilla settings for the weight of terminal items without changing all the individual values tied to them, does not overwrite your values, only ingame values): false (vanilla: true) (Individual)

 # Network additions
  - When switching to another slot using the hotkeys it will properly sync which slot/item you're holding to the other people in the lobby.